ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

   - The 1972 and 2023 measurements are explicitly labelled Magnetic on their surveys.

-  - North in the 1969 and 1980 measurements are inferred to be True, as that reconciles all recorded bearings, and this is confirmed in the overlaid surveys below.
-This also explains why the 1969 and 1980 values (recorded by two different surveyors, Gordon Rice and Howard Schlieder respectively) are only different by one second despite differences in Magnetic declination between those years.
+  - I do not see an explicit notation for the 1969 and 1980 measurements, but Schlieder's recorded bearings for Brooktondale Road and the eastern boundary line with Dalebrook at those times clearly shows he corrected for magnetic declination.
+This is further confirmed in the overlaid surveys below.

 </figcaption>
 </figure>